Bill Amerson: HIV testing pioneer

 In November 1982, after Holmes was released from the Los Angeles County Jail (after having been fully acquitted of the 1981 quadruple murder of the Wonderland Gang), Amerson and Holmes formed a business called Penguin Productions, which was involved in adult film production.
 Of concern to the new proprietors was the growing threat of AIDS.

 In 1985, Amerson was the first name-brand hard core producer who demanded that actors be tested for HIV.
 And to back up his talk, both he and Holmes were tested and came out negative.
 But a follow-up test over six months later showed that Holmes was infected and from that point on it was all downhill.

 Upon Holmes's death in March 1988, Amerson felt that he no longer wanted to be in the business, given the loss of his dear friend and the godfather to his son (Sean "Duke" Amerson) and daughter (Denise Amerson).
 In a 1987 interview, before Holmes's death but before Holmes's AIDS was public knowledge, Amerson complained "that the porn trade is 'no longer fun,' in large part because of the AIDS crisis.
 Despite accumulating a fortune of several million dollars".

 Acting experience

 In addition to managing and producing Holmes, Amerson also acted in movies as diverse as Girls on Fire and The Divorcee.
 Often he is credited by his pseudonym, Bill Williams.

 Death

-Amerson died in March 2015 as a result of a stroke that he suffered in his Los Angeles mansion, as reported by industry website, AVN.com.
+Amerson died on March 17, 2015 as a result of a stroke that he suffered in his Los Angeles mansion, as reported by industry website, AVN.com.
+He was age 76.